Contents On This Page

 When nails stay too long in the water, the air and water molecules present in the nail plates swell and evaporate quickly, leaving our nail plate looking like a piece of dry wood.

 What happens to dry wood when little pressure is applied to them?
 They break so easily right.
-Same goes for our nails.
+The same goes for our nails.

 Read Also: How To Grow Nails Fast In 1 Hour In 2019